szelingtan/tp/docs/UserGuide.md

 **Format:** `unprescribe INDEX m/MEDICINE_NAME [m/MORE_MEDICINE_NAMES]…​` or `unprescribe INDEX m/all`

+* For more information on the input requirements for the `MEDICINE_NAME` field, please refer to the [Input Requirements](#input-requirements).
 * Removes medication from the patient at the specified `INDEX` in the displayed patient list.
 * `unprescribe INDEX m/all` removes all medications from the patient.
   * If you include `m/all` in a valid `unprescribe` command along with other medicine names, (like `unprescribe 1 m/all m/paracetamol`), **all other medicine names specified will be ignored**, and **all medicines will be removed from the specified patient**.
-* You may remove multiple medications by including multiple medicine names.
+* You may remove multiple medications at once by including multiple medicine names.
   * e.g. `unprescribe INDEX m/MEDICINE_NAME_ONE m/MEDICINE_NAME_TWO`
-* Preceding and/or trailing white spaces will be ignored when unprescribing medication
+* Preceding and/or trailing white spaces will be ignored when unprescribing medication.

 **Examples:**
 *  `unprescribe 1 m/all` Removes all medication from the first patient.